mattosaurus/PgpCore/README.md

 PGP pgp = new PGP(encryptionKeys);

 // Decrypt and Verify
-string encryptedSignedContent = await pgp.DecryptArmoredStringAndVerifyAsync("String to decrypt and verify");
+string encryptedSignedContent = await pgp.DecryptAndVerifyAsync("String to decrypt and verify");
 ```
 ## Settings
 The PGP object contains a variety of settings properties that can be used to determine how files are encrypted.